marcosoldati/helio-coordinate-converter/readme.rst

 .. image:: img/hcc.png

-//Figure 1: Visualisation of a Heliocentric Cartesian coordinate system//
+*Figure 1: Visualisation of a Heliocentric Cartesian coordinate system*

 Heliographic Coordinates
 ````````````````````````
 .. image:: img/hg.png

-// Figure 2: Visualisation of a Heliographic coordinate system//
+*Figure 2: Visualisation of a Heliographic coordinate system*

 The Stonyhurst Heliographic coordinate system is relative to the Earth.
 Its Zero-meridian is at the intersection of the
 Sun's equator and central meridian as seen from the Earth.
 Longitude raises towards west.
 Latitude raises towards north.